Table of Contents Show

 Whether you are traveling with your friends, family, or alone, to enjoy the winters, Michigan is the place to be.
 Michigan is a winter wonderland in the Great Lakes region of Midwestern United States.

 It might take you by surprise, but Michigan goes well with downhill skiing.
 This state ranks second in the United States for most ski areas.
-So, with the first fall of fresh, coldly white snow, there’s just one thing Michigan speaks out loud, and that is, it’s the ski season.
+So, with the first fall of fresh, coldly white snow, there’s just one thing Michigan speaks out loud: the ski season.

 Michigan is right next to New York when it comes to ski areas.
 It has more ski areas than any other state in the U.S., of course after New York.